Kiratpur Sahib

 Kiratpur, also known as Kiratpur Sahib, (lit. "city of glory") is a town, just 30 km from Rupnagar city in Rupnagar district of Punjab, India.
+The habitation was founded by Guru Hargobind.
 The town is the location of the Gurdwara Patal Puri where many Sikhs take ashes of their deceased.

 Kiratpur was the place-of-residence for three Sikh gurus: Guru Hargobind, Guru Har Rai, and Guru Har Krishan.

 Kiratpur Sahib Town

 Gurdwara Charan Kamal, Kiratpur Sahib, Punjab.